 The automation framework includes a BitTitan PowerShell module, which provides a set of PowerShell cmdlets that you can use to access entities in the MSPComplete platform, as well as in MigrationWiz and other BitTitan offerings.
 Having programmatic access to the platform allows you to complete a large number of business tasks and migration operations using automation.

 Runbooks can contain both automated and manual tasks.
-Manual tasks provide agents with prescriptive guidance that an agent can read and follow to manually complete the task.
-Automated tasks, on the other hand, execute PowerShell scripts that run the tasks programmatically.
+Manual tasks provide prescriptive guidance that an agent can read and follow to manually complete a task.
+Automated tasks, on the other hand, execute PowerShell scripts that run tasks programmatically.

 The following illustration shows an abstracted view of the MSPComplete Runbook task hierarchy, showing how a Runbook may contain a mix of both manual and automated tasks, and how you can incorporate user inputs into the task sequence.

 You can even have a hybrid task, which permits both automated and manual execution.
 The use case for a hybrid is having a task that under some circumstances has the information it needs to run automatically, while in other circumstances may require manual intervention.
 This is useful if, for example, you can’t be certain at design time whether logon credentials are available programmatically at runtime.

 Installing the BitTitan SDK

 Installing the BitTitan PowerShell module locally allows you test and debug PowerShell scripts for automating MSPComplete services.

 Begin by downloading and installing the BitTitan SDK, which requires that you first run the BitTitan PowerShell setup file.
 For more information about installing the SDK, see How do I install the BitTitan PowerShell SDK?

 Important: If you have a previous version of the BitTitan PowerShell module installed, you must first uninstall it before installing the latest version.